sherwin-leung/antifragile/README.md

 While state and exercises/routines persist through each visit, be aware that they _will_ be deleted if a user manually clears their cookies/site data on a **desktop** or **mobile**.

-There may be a case where users may want to manually delete their data associated with Antifragile (nothing sensitive, just saved exercises/routines).
+There may be a case where users may want to manually delete their data associated with Antifragile (nothing sensitive is saved, just exercises/routines).

 At the moment, there is no functionality to clear existing exerises on the timer, only the ability to add new ones.
 Additionally, currently creating a new routine only overwrites the previous one, and there is no ability to remove it.